Fertility-Sparing Surgery After a Gynecologic Cancer Diagnosis

 Many early-stage gynecologic cancers or pre-cancers—including ovarian and cervical cancers—may be treatable using a surgical approach that can be fertility-sparing.
 These procedures can effectively treat cancer in women of childbearing age while preserving their fertility.

 For instance, borderline ovarian tumors—which are not considered invasive—may be addressed by removing just one ovary and fallopian tube.
-Small cervical cancers can often be treated by removing just the cervix.
-“We call that a trachelectomy, which involves putting a big stitch around the opening of the uterus to help it stay closed during pregnancy,” explained Christina S. Chu, MD, a gynecologic oncologist at Fox Chase Cancer Center.
+Small cervical cancers can often be treated by removing just the cervix, using a procedure called a trachelectomy, which involves putting a big stitch around the opening of the uterus to help it stay closed during pregnancy.

 For some types of endometrial cancer, patients may be able to forgo surgery altogether in favor of high-dose hormonal medication to suppress the cancer’s growth.